NovatecConsulting/novatec-service-dependency-graph-panel/README.md

 * **protocol**: The communication type (e.g. HTTP, JMS, ...).
 * **origin_service**: In case of an incoming communication, this is the origin service.
 * **target_service**: In case of an outgoing communication, this is the target service.
-* **origin_external**: The origin of an incoming communication, which cannot be correlated to a known serive (e.g. HTTP request of a third party application).
+* **origin_external**: The origin of an incoming communication, which cannot be correlated to a known service (e.g. HTTP request of a third party application).
-* **target_external**: The target of an outgoing communication, which cannot be correlated to a known serive (e.g. third party HTTP endpoint).
+* **target_external**: The target of an outgoing communication, which cannot be correlated to a known service (e.g. third party HTTP endpoint).

 Depending on the query result, the data provides the following fields:
 * **in_timesum**: The total sum of all incoming request response times.
 (Prometheus style)